Keyboard shortcuts

 A simulator that runs cleanly at 10 000 creatures often grinds to a halt at 1 000 000.
 Not because the algorithm changed - because constant factors that were invisible at the smaller scale now bind.

 This chapter is about finding the wall.
-The fixes are techniques you already have: hot/cold splits (§26), working-set discipline (§27), sort for locality (§28), pre-sized buffers, batched cleanup.
-The chapter’s job is to teach the reader to measure — to find which constant factors blew up.
+The fixes are techniques you already have: narrower fields (§7), subscriptions (§26), working-set discipline (§27), spatial binning and locality (§28), pre-sized buffers, batched cleanup.
+The chapter’s job is to teach the reader to measure - to find which constant factors blew up.

 Constant-factor bugs that bind at 10K → 1M: